Neuro Occupational Therapy - reflecting on the complexities of the Christmas period

 Great expectations

-Many of us over the festive period have in our minds an often-unrealistic expectation of the big day itself.
+Many of us over the festive period have our minds on an often unrealistic expectation of the big day itself.

-For families living with the consequences of acquired brain injury, the self-imposed expectations or attitudes of others sometimes magnify the daily challenges that may be more keenly felt at this time of year.
+For families living with the consequences of a brain injury, neurological condition, or neurodivergent diagnosis, the self-imposed expectations or attitudes of others sometimes magnify the daily challenges that may be more keenly felt at this time of year.

 Unique intervention

-Every client I have ever met has wanted to engage and participate in activities and have a clear sense of purpose.
-Each of them is unique in their personality, likes, dislikes and motivators.
+Every beneficiary I have ever met has wanted to engage and participate in activities, and they hold a clear sense of purpose.
+Each of them is unique to their personality, likes, dislikes, and motivators.

-These unique parameters, combined with clinical observations of functional ability, environment, routines, rituals, values and beliefs, enable our Neuro OTs to provide advice and therapeutic intervention to help clients achieve their goals.
+These unique parameters, combined with clinical observations of functional ability, environment, routines, values and beliefs, enable Krysalis neurological occupational therapists to provide advice and therapeutic intervention to help our beneficiaries achieve their goals.

 We all participate in activities with which we have the functional ability, interest and desire to engage.
 Equally as important, however, are the situational elements that promote successful performance and participation.